 In the case of proposals:

 Offers will be reviewed and where necessary, ranked by three or more subject matter experts.
 The selection of the subject matter experts will be based on knowledge and expertise of the project at issue.
-The panel of subject matter experts will be assembled with input from the appropriate Program Committees.
-The Governance Committee will always be solicited for input on the composition of the panel proposed.
+The panel of subject matter experts will be assembled with input from the appropriate Program committees.
+The GC will always be solicited for input on the composition of the panel proposed.

 An interview of the offerors with the subject matter experts and ED may or may not be required, as determined by the subject matter experts and the ED.